wvhulle/wvhulle.github.io/content/blog/2025-03-20-create_streams.md

 ### Nightly synchronous generators

-On Rust 2024, April 25 nightly, generators are part of the core language through `gen` blocks.
+On Rust edition 2024, April 2025 nightly, generators are part of the core language through `gen` blocks.

 ```rust
 gen {